 The pain of IBP tends to be quite severe.
 If it’s not actually waking you up, it’s probably not IBP, or it’s a minor case.

-But nastier and unusually consistent morning symptoms are good cause to consider the possibility of IBP.
+When should you consider the possibility of IBP?
+Basically if your morning back is particularly bad: nasty and very consistent morning symptoms.
 The diagnosis is also more likely if you have other signs of this kind of back pain.
-Here’s a good inflammatory back pain quiz, and here’s my own a quick checklist of reasons to ask your doctor about spondyloarthritis:4
+Here’s a good inflammatory back pain quiz, and here’s my own quick checklist of reasons to ask your doctor about spondyloarthritis:5

 The morning pain of IBP is actually a case of leftover nighttime symptoms, which wear off as you wake up and get moving.
 When the symptoms are milder, you will mostly sleep through them, noticing them only when you wake up.
 But these symptoms will usually be obvious while you are still in bed, as soon as you are conscious — or even waking you up early.

 In contrast, pain that you don’t notice until you actually get up and start trying to move around is less likely to be inflammatory in nature.
 But these are rules of thumb only, of course — there’s always lots of exceptions in biology.

 PATIENT: Doctor, my back hurts when I wake up in the morning.

 DOCTOR: Wake up in the afternoon then.

 Doctors, do not actually trying giving this advice with patients!
 Joke (with visuals) via 9GAG with a hojillion likes and shares on Facebook.